 For anyone but especially for us older types, regular activity can help keep joints flexible, muscles strong, and blood circulation healthy.
 It improves the range of motion, especially of your knees, ankles and hips.

 Using stationary bikes for exercise is a low-impact activity.
 There is no jarring of the body or excess pressure on the joints when cycling.

 For me, the exercise bike became an important part of my life when I had to give up running due to increasing trouble with my hips and knees although I had had one for many years which was useful whenever I was injured and unable to run properly.

 As well as being a good cardio exercise it is also effective for strength training.
-Exercising on a stationary bike target most of the muscles in your lower body.
+Exercising on a stationary bike targets most of the muscles in your lower body.

 I like to exert enough to not be able to concentrate on something interesting but not as much that I can’t even see the tv screen.

 Types of exercise bikes

 There are fundamentally 2 sorts of exercise bikes that we’ll be interested in, the upright bike and recumbent bike.

 There are a few others that are worthy of mention although they aren’t going to come under our category of best exercise bikes for seniors.
 We have however put together a more complete guide for all types of exercise bikes.